remi5035/DDPG-Pendulum/README.md

 steps, this pulls behavior from random flailing to the swing-up-and-balance policy in [`assets/training_curve.png`](assets/training_curve.png).

-An earlier hand-written version of this same algorithm was missing exactly this exploration machinery (no warm-up, uncorrelated *and* biased noise) and plateaued at reward -500 without ever swinging up.
+An earlier version of my implementation of this same algorithm was missing exactly this exploration machinery (no warm-up, uncorrelated *and* biased noise) and plateaued at reward -500 without ever swinging up.
 See [`docs/DDPG.md`](docs/DDPG.md#5-what-was-wrong-with-the-first-from-scratch-attempt)